 Ariella values continued learning and evidence-based practice.
 She was a recipient of an ASHA ACE Award for continuing education.
 She was a speaker at the 2018 ASHA Convention and Think Big Brain Injury Conference.

-Ariella lives in Summerhill with her husband, Ben, two children, Evie and Ezra, and their two Australian Shepherds, Rocky and Kylie.
+Ariella lives in Summerhill with her husband, Ben, two children, Evelyn and Ezra, and their two Australian Shepherds, Rocky and Kylie.